dommilosz/minecraft-auth/readme.md

 ###### Adding accounts:
 You can add new account with `accountsStorage::addAccount(account)`
 ###### Removing accounts:
-You can add new account with `accountsStorage::removeAccount(account)`
+You can remove account with `accountsStorage::removeAccount(account)`

 ###### Getting accounts:
 You can get accounts with: